pip-services/pip-services-docs/content/en/toolkit/recipes/configuring_credentials/_index.md

 ---
 type: docs
 no_list: true
-title: "Configuring credentials"
+title: "Configuring Credentials"
-linkTitle: "Configuring credentials"
+linkTitle: "Configuring Credentials"
 weight: 10
 description: >-
      How to configure credentials using Pip.Services.